6a6ak/Dark_Web/README.md

 Open index.html in your browser.
 Click on the switch icon to toggle between Dark Mode and Light Mode.
 ## Contributing
 Contributions, issues, and feature requests are welcome.
-Feel free to check issues page if you want to contribute.
+Feel free to check the issues page if you want to contribute.

 ## License
 MIT